martinpickering64/martinpickering.com/content/posts/task-based-apis.md

-As both operations mutate the state of an existing Light then <u style="cursor:help" title="One could argue for the use of HTTP PATCH instead of HTTP PUT, but most developers’ minds start to explode at that point, just like in the film Mars Attacks">HTTP PUT</u> is the appropriate Verb choice.
+As both operations mutate the state of an existing Light then <u style="cursor:help" title="One could argue for the use of HTTP PATCH instead of HTTP PUT, but most developers' minds start to explode at that point, just like in the film Mars Attacks">HTTP PUT</u> is the appropriate Verb choice.
 Accordingly, the successful return code is 204, the change of state has occurred and signifies the use of the Request-Response message